pond-nj/user-overview/README.md

 # user-overview

 "server" is the folder for NodeJS backend. "client" is the folder for React frontend.
 The npm packages are pushed together with other files.
-Therefore, ```npm start``` in "server" and "client" should start both services.
+Therefore, ```npm start``` in both "server" and "client" should start both services.

 Backend is hosted on ```http://localhost:3001```.
 Frontend is hosted on ```http://localhost:3000```